It only took a record-breaking 1½ pushes to get SinGyoku done!

 that one additional condition to allow it to end during the slam+return

 "pattern" wouldn't have made a difference anyway.
 The code doesn't rule out

-negative HP during the slam (have fun in debug mode), but the sum of
+negative HP during the slam (have fun in test or debug mode), but the sum of

 invincibility frames alone makes it impossible to hit SinGyoku 7 times

 Phase 2 features two patterns for both the female and male forms

 This time, we're back to the Orb hitbox being a logical 49×49 pixels in